makeform/nest/README.md

    - it should return either null (for no error), or:
      - a list of error messages.
      - an object with `status` field (0 ~ 3) and `errors` fields (a list of error messages)
+ - `instance`: the block instance of your block. optional.
+   - while `@makeform/nest` renders things for you, it doesn't have your instance object and thus it can't call your transform for i18n if needed.
+If you need post-i18n during view rendering, put your instance object (usually available in `@_instance`) here.

 ## Usage